Rufus (Street Fighter): Appearances

+In crossover fighting game Street Fighter X Tekken, after returning from the North Pole Rufus wins a martial arts tournament, but is angered that his accomplishment is ignored in light of the recent Pandora anomaly at the South Pole.
+The large Russian wrestler Zangief however takes notice of his victory, and tasked with retrieving the anomaly by the Russian government, convinces Rufus to help him.
+When they reach the South Pole, the anomaly opens and bathes them in light, reducing their bodies to a sleeker appearance before disappearing much to their combined horror.
+Rufus initially fears Candy will not recognize him, but she approves of his new look.
+He then invites the depressed Zangief to train with him, renewing the wrestler's spirit.

 Gameplay

 Rufus was purposefully made faster than his outward appearance would indicate and given the ability to string his attacks together more readily, in order to "[defy] expectations based on what he looks like", and to contrast against other large characters in fighting games.
 During development of his attacks, the developers devised several options for his fighting style, considering different ways to combine it with his appearance.
 After considering his design, they decided to allow his movements to be quick and strengthened by the inertia of his body fat, accompanied by martial artist yells and shouts.

 Rufus's gameplay has been compared to the fighting styles used by Street Fighter III characters Yun and Yang by the development team, notably in regards to his diving kick attack, and emphasized mobility while attacking.
 Other attacks were designed as a means to negate enemy offensives, such as the Galactic Tornado, which destroys enemy projectiles while drawing the opponent closer to Rufus for a final strike.
 His Ultra Combo, Space Opera Symphony, is a barrage of attacks that requires close proximity to the opponent, dealing several blows and ending in a final upwards blast.
 In Super Street Fighter IV, a second Ultra Combo named "Big Bang Typhoon" was added, consisting of Rufus spinning his body with arms outward in a tornado-inspired fashion.
 The attack was designed to have deceptive range, but a long startup period.
 This in turn gave the development team trouble and relied on a lot of "trial and error" to balance the character.